 When James was arrested on an unrelated crime, he implicated Hamilton, claiming he was pursuing illegal land speculation to raise hush-money to hide the affair.
 When investigators confronted Hamilton, he admitted to the affair, but denied any charges of financial impropriety, showing them letters from both Maria and James, which seems to have ended the incident.

-But when Hamilton published an essay in 1796, hinting at the sexual relationship between Jefferson and his slave, Sally Hemings, Jefferson struck back.
+But when Hamilton published an essay in 1796, hinting at the sexual relationship between Jefferson and his enslaved person, Sally Hemings, Jefferson struck back.
 He had been given copies of the Reynolds’ letters by James Monroe, one of the investigators.
 Several months later, James Callander, a controversial journalist, published an article revealing the affair and claiming that Hamilton had used government funds to hide it.
 Historians still debate how directly involved Jefferson was, although he was certainly glad to see his enemy’s fall.

 More concerned about the implication of financial misdeeds than amorous ones (and seemingly unconcerned about the effect the revelations would have on his wife and family), Hamilton decided to go on the offensive.
 He published his own pamphlet, admitting to the affair (in great detail) while denying all other charges.
 Hamilton may have hoped the Reynolds Pamphlet would save his political hide, but, instead, his career was in tatters.